Arsenic contamination of groundwater

 Publications

 Nicolli, H B, García, J W, Falcón, C M, and Smedley, P L. 2012.
-Mobilization of arsenic and other trace elements of health concern in groundwater from the Salí River Basin, Tucumán Province, Argentina.
-Environmental Geochemistry & Health, 34, 251–262.
+Mobilisation of arsenic and other trace elements of health concern in groundwater from the Salí River Basin, Tucumán Province, Argentina.
+Environmental Geochemistry & Health, Vol. 34, 251–262.
+DOI: http://dx.doi.org/10.1007/s10653-011-9429-8

 Smedley, P L, Kinniburgh, D G, Macdonald, D M J, Nicolli, H B, Barros, A J, Tullio, J O, Pearce, J M, and Alonso, M S. 2005.
 Arsenic associations in sediments from the loess aquifer of La Pampa, Argentina.
-Applied Geochemistry, 20, 989-1016.
+Applied Geochemistry, Vol. 20, 989–1016.
+DOI: https://doi.org/10.1016/j.apgeochem.2004.10.005

 Smedley, P L, Nicolli, H B, Macdonald, D M J, Barros A J, and Tullio, J O. 2002.
 Hydrogeochemistry of arsenic and other inorganic constituents in groundwaters from La Pampa, Argentina.
-Applied Geochemistry, 17, 259–284.
+Applied Geochemistry, Vol. 17, 259–284.
+DOI: https://doi.org/10.1016/S0883-2927%2801%2900082-8

-The project was funded by the UK Department for International Development (DFID).
-One of the main aims of the investigation was to assess the scale of the groundwater arsenic problem in order to aid the rapidly developing arsenic mitigation programme.
+The project was funded by the UK Department for International Development (now the Foreign, Commonwealth & Development Office).
+One of the main aims of the investigation was to assess the scale of the groundwater As problem in order to aid the rapidly developing arsenic mitigation programme.
+Another aim was to increase our understanding of the origins and behaviour of arsenic in Bangladeshi aquifers.
+These aims were subsequently expanded to include a broader range of hydrochemical parameters.

-Phase 1: Rapid investigation phase
+Phase 1: rapid investigation

-The BGS appointed Mott MacDonald Ltd (MML) to carry out much of the Phase 1 work and a team of national experts was recruited to assist.
+BGS appointed Mott MacDonald Ltd (MML) to carry out much of the Phase 1 work and a team of national experts was recruited to assist.
 A report from the Phase 1 investigations was completed in 1999.

-Phase 2: Groundwater surveys and more detailed investigations
+Phase 2: groundwater surveys and more detailed investigations

-Hydrochemical surveys were undertaken at various scales — national, upazila and village.
+Hydrochemical surveys were undertaken at various scales: national, upazila and village.

 Two national-scale surveys were undertaken:

-- a systematic survey of 61 of the 64 districts of Bangladesh involving the collection of 3534 tubewell samples
+• a systematic survey of 61 of the 64 districts of Bangladesh involving the collection of 3534 tubewell samples

-Three upazilas (the sadar upazilas of Nawabganj, Faridpur and Lakshmipur districts) were also selected as Special Study Areas for a broader range of investigations.
+Three upazilas (the sadar upazilas of Nawabganj, Faridpur and Lakshmipur districts) were also selected as special study areas for a broader range of investigations.

 Use of material from the BGS and DPHE project ‘Arsenic contamination of groundwater in Bangladesh’